niccoreyes/MockOneissAPI/README.md

 - Empty or 400 responses
   - The mock validates some required fields and returns `400` codes with a list of missing fields.
 Check the Admin UI or console for details.

+Debugging tips
+- The server now exposes a debug mode — append `?debug=1` to the SOAP endpoint URL (or send header `X-Debug: 1`) and the endpoint will return the raw POST body and some server vars instead of attempting SOAP handling.
+This is useful to inspect exactly what the client sent.
+- Saved debug artifacts (useful after running `send-oneiss-soap.ps1`):
+  - `src/data/last_sent_envelope.xml` — the exact SOAP envelope the sender created
+  - `src/data/last_raw_post.xml` — raw request body received by the server (saved on POST)
+  - `logs/last_response.txt` — full HTTP response (headers + body) captured by the sender script
+  - `src/data/oneiss.db` — persisted request records (view via Admin UI)

 ---

 ## Repository layout